 - Lessees are required to recognize an asset and a corresponding liability in the statement of financial position in respect of all leases (except in certain cases) similar to the accounting treatment of finance leases according to the existing IAS 17, "Leases". - Lessees are required to initially recognize a lease liability for the obligation to make lease payments and a corresponding right-of-use asset.
-Lessees will also recognize interest and depreciation expenses separately. - Variable lease payments that are not dependent on changes in the Israeli CPI or interest rates, but are based on performance or use (such as a percentage of revenues) are recognized as an expense by the lessees as incurred and recognized as income by the lessors as earned. - In the event of change in variable lease payments that are CPI-linked, lessees are required to remeasure the lease liability and the effect of the remeasurement is an adjustment to the carrying amount of the right-of-use asset.
+Lessees will also recognize interest and depreciation expense separately. - Variable lease payments that are not dependent on changes in the Consumer Price Index ("CPI") or interest rates, but are based on performance or use are recognized as an expense by the lessees as incurred and recognized as income by the lessors as earned. - In the event of change in variable lease payments that are CPI-linked, lessees are required to remeasure the lease liability and the effect of the remeasurement is an adjustment to the carrying amount of the right-of-use asset. - The accounting treatment by lessors remains substantially unchanged, namely classification of a lease as a finance lease or an operating lease.